NextFTC/NextFTC-Docs/src/nextftc/hardware/drivetrain-commands/holonomic.md

 > by
 > an angle measurement equivalent to the global heading of the robot.

-> In both robot-centric and field-centric modes we negate `leftStickY`.
-This is
-> a common FTC convention because gamepads report a negative Y when the stick is
-> pushed forward and a positive Y when it’s pulled back.
-Use the `.negate`
-> helper (for example `Gamepads.gamepad1.leftStickY.negate`) to apply this
-> adjustment.

 ## Usage

 First, we need to create the motors.
 Let's create variables for them: